ekluvtech/hraagent/README.md

 ---

 ## Extending
-- Add more policy PDFs to `backend/policies/` for richer RAG.
+- Add more policy PDFs to `policies` for richer RAG.
-- Expand agent logic in `backend/main.py` for more HR workflows.
+- Expand agent logic in `main.py` for more HR workflows.

 ---